 Abbey National - Plevin PPI Check & Claim Service

-You can still make a PPI claim under a 'Plevin' legal ruling If Abbey National charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment.
+You can still make a PPI claim under the 'Plevin' legal ruling if Abbey National charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment.

 How can we help with your Abbey National 'Plevin' PPI claim?